varunsinghal299/8085-Emulator/README.md

 # 8085-Emulator
-This project is basic implementation of 8085 emulator-> In this we implement the following commands:-
+This project is basic implementation of 8085 emulator.

+In this we implement the following commands:-
 1. Load and Store - MOV , MVI , LXI , LDA , STA , LHLD , SHLD , STAX , XCHG
 2. Arithmetic - ADD , ADI , SUB , INR , DCR , INX , DCX , DAD , SUI